 Attorneys Who Understand Charitable Trusts

 Charitable gift trusts are a great tool for those who want to support non-profit organizations.
 But it is important that you work with an experienced Florida estate planning attorney so that you can get good, solid advice that will result in a trust that will work exactly as you planned.
 When you work with DeLoach, Hofstra & Cavonis, P.A. you can rest assured that your trust will allow for the greatest benefit for you and for the charitable organization of your choice.
-If you would like to learn more, call us at 727-397-5571 or fill out the form on the right for a free consultation.
+If you would like to learn more, call us at 727-397-5571 or fill out the form on the right to schedule a consultation.